Tara-1022/Web-dev---WE-Cohort-4/Notes.md

 >(Git repo - submit commit ids) Take home assignment - table, images, (pretty) - create fan page - images, links with SM icons

-“of course, you can SEEK OUT error validation if you like; there are plenty of tools available online which can give you great static insights on your files. [https://www.w3.org/wiki/Validating_your_HTML?TB_iframe=true](https://www.w3.org/wiki/Validating_your_HTML?TB_iframe=true)”
+“of course, you can SEEK OUT error validation if you like; there are plenty of tools available online which can give you great static insights on your files."[https://www.w3.org/wiki/Validating_your_HTML?TB_iframe=true](https://www.w3.org/wiki/Validating_your_HTML?TB_iframe=true)”

 ## 22-12-2023